microsoft/cppwinrt/test/nuget/ConsoleApplication1/readme.txt

 generated from Windows SDK metadata files.

 Steps to generate and consume SDK platform projection:
-1. Build project initally to generate platform projection headers into your Generated Files folder.
+1. Build project initially to generate platform projection headers into your Generated Files folder.
 2. Include a projection namespace header in your pch.h, such as
     <winrt/Windows.Foundation.h>.